Maryland Catholic Conference

 The parishioners of Resurrection parish, keeping them informed about state and local legislative issues surrounding respect life; social and economic justice; and education, children, and families.

 The Maryland Catholic Conference (MCC) advocates for the Church’s public policy positions before the Maryland General Assembly and other civil officials.
 On certain issues, we assist parishioners in contacting their representatives.

 When do we do it?

-For one afternoon/evening each year during the state legislative session (usually in February), we invite parishioners to go to Annapolis to personally speak with their elected representatives about legislative issues on
+One day during the state legislative session each year (usually in February), parishioners will be asked to contact their elected representatives about legislative issues on

 which the Church or Archdiocese has taken a stand.

-We occasionally coordinate postcard campaigns on these issues for parishioners interested in contacting their local representatives.
+We occasionally coordinate postcard or e-postcard campaigns on these issues for parishioners interested in contacting their local representatives.

 Where do we serve?